-The credit crisis and with as a result the decline in economic growth rates in the USA and/or Europe, as well as developing countries may have negative effects on the results of Oikocredit over the coming period, as this may affect the quality of Oikocredit's portfolio and may also lead to a reduced capital inflow.
+The world wide financial crisis resulted in the decline in economic growth rates and negatively influenced the economies in most of the countries Oikocredit is active.
+This may have negative effects on the results of Oikocredit over the coming period, as this may affect the quality of Oikocredit's project funding portfolio (development financing outstanding) and may also lead to a reduced capital inflow.